Title

 The initial American move into Canada and the siege of Boston provoke a sharp response from Britain.

-So much hope of some for an “Olive Branch” solution.
+So much for the hopes of some for an “Olive Branch” solution.

 December 30, 1775